matyash12/SuperDuperVPN/README.md

 * Create, Edit wg0.conf
 * See each peer usage (like command "wg")
 * User managment using Django
+* Usage of extra PreSharedKey
+* Automatic generating of config file for Wireguard

 # Install guide